Felix Yusupov: Assassination of Grigori Rasputin

 Rasputin was hit at close range by a bullet that entered his left chest and penetrated the stomach and the liver.
 The wounds were serious, and Rasputin would have died in 10–20 min, but he succeeded in escaping outside.
 A second bullet from a distance with a firearm lodged into his spine after penetrating the right kidney.
-Rasputin fell in the snow-clad courtyard and his body was taken inside.
-It is not clear whether or not Yusupov beat Rasputin with a sort of dumb bell.
+Rasputin fell into the snow-clad courtyard and his body was taken inside.
+It is not clear whether or not Yusupov beat Rasputin with a sort of dumbbell.
 It is also not clear if it was Purishkevich who shot him point-blank into the forehead.
 A curious policeman on duty on the other side of the Moika had heard the shots, rang at the door, and was sent away.
 Half an hour later, another policeman arrived, and Purishkevich invited him into the palace.
-Purishkevich told him that he had shot Rasputin and asked him to keep it quiet for the sake of the Tsar.
-The conspirators finally threw the corpse from Bolshoy Petrovsky Bridge into an ice hole in the Malaya Neva.
+Purishkevich told him that he had shot Rasputin and asked him to keep it quiet for the sake of the tsar.
+The conspirators finally threw the corpse from Bolshoy Petrovsky Bridge into an ice hole in the Little Nevka.

-On the Empress's orders, a police investigation commenced and traces of blood were discovered on the steps to the back door of the Yusupov Palace.
-Prince Felix attempted to explain the blood with a story that one of his favourite dogs was shot accidentally by Grand Duke Dmitri.
+On the empress's orders, a police investigation commenced and traces of blood were discovered on the steps to the back door of the Yusupov Palace.
+Prince Felix attempted to explain the blood with a story that one of his favorite dogs was shot accidentally by Grand Duke Dmitri.
 Yusupov and Dmitri were placed under house arrest in the Sergei Palace.
 (The upper levels of the palace were occupied by the British embassy and the Anglo-Russian Hospital.)

-The Empress had refused to meet the two but said that they could explain what had happened in a letter to her.
+Empress Alexandra had refused to meet the two but said that they could explain what had happened in a letter to her.
 She wanted both shot immediately, but she was persuaded to back off from the idea.
-Without a trial, the Tsar sent Dmitri to the front in Persia; Purishkevich was already on his way to the front in Romania.
-The Tsar banished Yusupov to his estate in Rakitnoye, Belgorod Oblast.
+Without a trial, the tsar ordered the Grand Duke Dmitri to active service on the Persian front; Purishkevich was already on his way to the Romanian Front.
+The last Tsar also sentenced Yusupov to house arrest upon his estate in Rakitnoye.

 Yusupov published several accounts of the night and the events surrounding the murder.
-Recent authorities have cast doubt on Yusupov's account (see Grigori Rasputin).
+Recent historians have cast considerable doubt, however, upon Prince Yusupov's account (see Grigori Rasputin).

 According to Maklakov, Yusupov was not the mastermind.
 Fuhrmann thinks that Yusupov was the man who hatched the plot and who carried it out.
 "The clumsy way the assassination was carried out shows it was the work of an amateur."
 Fuhrmann also thinks Yusupov's "...candid Memoirs were corroborated by the other conspirators."